 There are many reasons for this.
 You are probably sleep deprived, and lacking in good food and self-care.
 It is likely that you are overwhelmed, and still rushed with hormones.
 Or maybe postpartum depression, postpartum rage, or postpartum anxiety are at fault.

 I don’t say this to minimize how you feel, because I have been there.
 Instead, I want to point out that there can be innumerable reasons for why you feel the way you do, and while you feel very negatively towards your child at this moment, you may not always feel this way.

 As the fog of new parenthood lifts as the baby gets older, I won’t tell you that things get easier.
 Sometimes they do, but sometimes it doesn’t.
 But you learn how to cope with the challenges over time, or you find ways to get through it.
 In turn, you feelings towards your baby tend to change as well.

 As the child learns to do more for himself, you may resent him less, especially as you find a way back to some of the bits and pieces of yourself that you thought you lost.

 Thanks for reading!
-If you like this article, you should check out another article from one of our many community contributors
+If you like this article, you should check out another article you might enjoy:

 - What Makes You Beautiful